-- We expect that our full year 2014 site rental revenue growth will also be impacted by similar items that impacted first quarter 2014 site rental revenue growth, namely a substantial expected contribution from the AT&T Acquisition.
+- We expect that our full year 2014 site rental revenue growth will also be impacted by similar items that impacted first half 2014 site rental revenue growth, namely a substantial expected contribution from the AT&T Acquisition.
 See note 3 to our condensed consolidated financial statements for further discussion of our AT&T Acquisition. - We expect the site rental revenue contribution from new tenant installations to increase in 2014 from 2013, as a result of our customers' focus on improving network quality and capacity. - We expect that the negative impact from customer contracts that come to the end of their respective terms and are not renewed will be approximately 2% of site rental revenues for 2014, of which approximately half is expected to come from typical non-renewal activity and approximately half is expected to come from Sprint's decommissioning of its legacy Nextel iDEN network.
-Based on Sprint's stated intention to decommission its iDEN network and our contractual terms with Sprint, we expect that approximately 3% of our run-rate site rental revenues will be impacted by the iDEN network decommissioning.
-The iDEN leases have effective term-end dates generally spread evenly throughout 2014 and 2015. - We expect sustaining capital expenditures of approximately 2% of net revenues for full year 2014.
+Based on Sprint's stated intention to decommission its iDEN network and our contractual terms with Sprint, we expect approximately 3% of our run-rate site rental revenues to be impacted by the iDEN network decommissioning.
+The impact of the iDEN network decommissioning is included as a component of non-renewals of customer contracts as referenced herein. - These iDEN leases have effective term-end dates spread throughout 2014 and 2015.
+As such, we expect our site rental revenues to be impacted by approximately \$30 million in 2014 and \$60 million to \$70 million in 2015. - We expect sustaining capital expenditures of approximately 2% of net revenues for full year 2014.